-Understanding the impact of distributed ledger technology on the Sustainable Development Goals and other social impact projects
+Understanding the Impact of DLT on the Sustainable Development Goals and Other Social Impact Projects

 In 2019, the IOTA Foundation became one of the founding members of the International Association of Trusted Blockchain Applications (INATBA).
 In the pursuit of its mission to promote the global adoption of blockchain and distributed ledger technology (DLT), INATBA has engaged its members in 15 different Working Groups and Committees focused on assisting this objective within different sectors of the blockchain industry.
 Mariana de la Roche, Lead Project Manager at the IOTA Foundation, and Åsa Dahlborn, Project Administrator at the IOTA Foundation, are active members of INABTA’s Social Impact Working Group (SIWG), and Mariana was recently elected as co-chair of the Working Group.
 Additionally, Anja Raden, Head of Legal and Regulatory Relations at the IOTA Foundation, Tom Jansson, Legal Counsel at the IOTA Foundation, and Maitén Vilches, Junior Legal Counsel at the IOTA Foundation, are engaged in INABTA’s Finance Working Group.